ExpeditionRPG/expedition/README.md

 Tests require Chrome.
 Please make sure you have the Chrome browser installed and up-to-date on your system.

+#### Release checklist

+Before deploying to production, run `./beta.sh` to deploy to beta.expeditiongame.com and create beta versions of the Android and iOS apps.
+Then check that:

+- app icon and splashscreen appear properly on Android and iOS
+- basic functionality works (app loads, you can search and start quests, you can complete combat)

 #### Build for Web

 ```sh